SOUTH TYNESIDE SPECIFIC GUIDANCE

 - where circumstances give rise to serious public concern or adverse media interest in relation to an adult.

-There is an expectation that individuals, agencies and organisations, cooperate with the review but the Act also gives Boards the power to require information from relevant parties.
-The SAB may also commission a SAR in other circumstances where it feels it would be useful, including learning from ‘near misses’ and situations where the arrangements worked especially well.
+There is an expectation that individuals, agencies and organisations, cooperate with the review..
+However,t the Act also gives the Safeguarding Adults Board (SAB) the power to require information from relevant parties.
+The SAB may also commission a SAR in other circumstances where it feels this would be useful, including learning from ‘near misses’ and situations where the arrangements worked especially well.
 The SAB will decide when a SAR is necessary, arrange for its conduct and if it so decides, implement the findings.

 3. Criminal Investigations and Police Involvement